maggisk/yasmon/README.md

 ![Demo](https://raw.githubusercontent.com/maggisk/yasmon/master/demo.png)

-Each component runs in its own goroutine so you can configure different update intervals for different components.

 ## Goal
 Show instant feedback when changing volume/backlight/keyboard layout etc. yet let other components use long update intervals (e.g. weather component making http calls)

 ## How to
+* Install dependencies (see below)
-clone it and `go build && ./yasmon`
+* clone it and `go build && ./yasmon`

 Components for keyboard, backlight, volume etc. that are normally controlled through dwm keyboard actions are only updated when yasmon receives a SIGUSR1 signal.
 To get instant feedback after making such changes send a `killall -s USR1 yasmon`

-One simple way do to that is to make a bash file defining different action available through dwm and send USR1 at the end of that file. e.g.
+One simple way to do that is to make a bash file defining different commands available through dwm and send USR1 at the end of that file. e.g.
 ```
 #!/usr/bin/env bash